edouglas21/Javascript-PLP/README.md

 # Javascript-PLP
-# this is the code for hello world in JS
-# very simple and prints an output in a webpage
+ this is the code for hello world in JS very simple and prints an output